 Are there procedures that must be followed when hiring Graduate Student Assistants?

-— Yes, there is an obligation to post open Masters-level Graduate Student Assistant positions on the University’s student employment webpage, and the positions must include a description of responsibilities.
-Ph.D.-level positions must be advertised electronically at the University, School or Department level, depending on the nature of the position.
+Yes, there is an obligation to post open Master’s-level Graduate Student Assistant positions on the University’s SEO (student employment) website, and the positions must include a description of responsibilities.
+Ph.D.-level positions must be advertised electronically at the University, School, or Department level, depending on the nature of the position.
 The CBA will contain additional information about these obligations.

-Can a Graduate Student Assistant position be cancelled?
+Can a Graduate Student Assistant position be canceled?

-— Yes, but the Graduate Student Assistant should be notified at least 2 weeks in advance of the cancellation if it is for non-disciplinary reasons.
+Yes, but the Graduate Student Assistant should be notified at least two (2) weeks in advance of the cancellation if it is for non-disciplinary reasons.

 What are the rules on disciplining Graduate Student Assistants for misconduct?